evanrinehart/algebraic/README.md

 => Some[nil]
 ```

+Unfortunately you can't use *or* without dynamically rewriting the syntax of
+your classes.
+But the following words can all be used for either *is* or *or*.
+They all do the same thing.
+For example you can avoid the language issue
+entirely by writing alt for all the cases.

+- `is est ist es как estas`
+- `orr ou oder o или au aŭ aux`
+- `alt`

 This is a basic enum class with four possibilities.
 Each Algebraic subclass
 has the case method which is the go-to technique for safely destructing or